OpenResearchInstitute/interlocutor/README.md

 # interlocutor
 ## Raspberry Pi Human Radio Interface for Opulent Voice

+### 28 June 2025 Documentation

+YAML audio device configuration file can be loaded and edited and saved.
+Audio devices manager added.

-### 20250625_queue_audio.py Documentation
+### 25 June 2025 Documentation

-YAML configuration files can be loaded and edited.
+YAML configuration files can be loaded and edited and saved.
 Sample configuration files created.

 Thoughts on future bitrate changes.